E-mail to a friend X

 Travel idea: 9 reasons to visit Tulum, Mexico

 Looking for some fun in the sun that's slightly off the beaten path?
 Look no further than the beaches of Tulum, Mexico, the ideal alternative to resort-heavy Cancun, Playa del Carmen and Cozumel – without going too far astray from the region's popular sights.
 Located on the shores of the Caribbean, about a 90-minute drive south of Cancun, Tulum offers a blend of natural beauty and tourist attractions that's guaranteed to keep you as busy – or relaxed – as you desire.
-Read on for 9 reasons to travel to Tulum, Mexico.
+Read on for lots of reasons to travel to Tulum, Mexico.

 1. Snorkelling and diving